niclasborlin/dbat/README.txt

 #     Initial Values and Linesearch Bundle Adjustment in Architectural
 #     Photogrammetry", ISPRS Annals of the Photogrammetry, Remote
 #     Sensing, and Spatial Information Sciences, vol II-5/W1:43-48.
+# Börlin and Grussenmeyer (2014).
+"Camera Calibration using the Damped
+#     Bundle Adjustment Toolbox", ISPRS Annals of the Photogrammetry,
+#     Remote Sensing, and Spatial Information Sciences, vol
+#     II-5:89-96.
 #
 # == INSTALLATION ==
 #